-INDSGN 10304100 Survey of the Interior Design Profession 1 Credits/Units
+INDSGN 10304100 Survey of the Interior Design Profession

-This course is required for all students accepted into the Interior Design Program and is taken during the summer prior to their Fall enrollment.
+This course is required for all students accepted into the Interior Design Program and is taken during the summer prior to their fall enrollment.
 Focuses on the interior design profession, the personal qualities and aptitudes of the interior designer, and the broad range of career opportunities and tasks performed.
-The course also offers students an introduction t the requirments and demands of the program and a career in the interior design industry.
+The course also offers students an introduction to the requirements and demands of the program and a career in the interior design industry.

-INDSGN 10304102 Fundamentals of Design 3 Credits/Units
+NDSGN 10304102 Fundamentals of Design